JoeLumbley/Animation/README.md

 ```vb
 Option Explicit On
 ```
-This line ensures that all variables must be declared before they are used.
-This helps prevent errors caused by typos in variable names.
+- This line ensures that all variables must be declared before they are used.
+It helps prevent errors caused by typos in variable names.

-### The Form Class
+### The Main Class

 ```vb
 Public Class Form1
 ```
-This line defines a new class named `Form1`, which represents our main application window.
+- This line defines a new class named `Form1`, which represents our main application window.
 All the code inside this class will define the behavior and appearance of our form.

 ### Buffered Graphics